-Gurugram Developers to Push for Technology to Meet Global Standards | Business
+Gurugram developers to push for technology to meet global standards | Business

-Recently, PropTiger.com, Indias premier digital real estate consultancy firm, launched PT Direct, a one-stop virtual platform that will help buyers in talking to Property Experts and scheduling meetings, negotiating with developers, paying the booking amount safely through the PT Direct Platform, and unlocking special offers and discounts.
+The Indian real estate business - both commercial and residential - has been aggressively adopting technology to create better customer experiences for quite some time.
+With the COVID-19, the digital revolution has only accelerated.
+We've seen a few flashes of this digital change during the last 12 months.
+Recently, PropTiger.com, India's premier digital real estate consultancy firm, launched PT Direct, a one-stop virtual platform that will help buyers in talking to Property Experts and scheduling meetings, negotiating with developers, paying the booking amount safely through the PT Direct Platform, and unlocking special offers and discounts

 - Country: